 Training, qualifications & experience

-I have gained experience working in voluntary settings working with clients of a variation of backgrounds, age, gender, disabilities, social and cultural backgrounds.
+I have gained experience managing the counselling service at an award winning LGBT charity and in voluntary settings working with clients of a variation of ages, gender, disabilities, social and cultural backgrounds.
 Some of the issues I am able to help you with range from Anxiety, Depression, Low Self-Esteem, Abuse, Gender, Sexuality and Identity.
 I have also gained experience working as a Psychotherapist at a residential rehabilitation facility supporting clients with alcohol detox, substance detox, therapy support for depression, anxiety, gambling and any other forms of addiction and mental health issues.
 Please see below for the a more detailed range of issues that I offer support with.

 In addition to my private practice I have worked as an Associate Counsellor for Umbrella, which is part of the NHS.
 This was an invaluable experience.
 In this role I often worked with people from the LGBT community and I found this extremely rewarding.
 I also work with clients referred from Victim Support.
-I am also a recognised practitioner with Aetna Global Benefits, Aviva, AXA PPP Healthcare, Cigna and Vitality Health - please check policy eligibility with your insurer.
+I am also a recognised practitioner with Aetna Global Benefits, Aviva, AXA PPP Healthcare, Bupa, Cigna and Vitality Health - please check policy eligibility with your insurer.

 - Foundation Degree in Integrative Counselling Level 4 & 5 (BACP Accredited)